jonhoo/cucache/wip.md

     itself.
   - How should shrink be supported (if at all)?

-Hash table size power of two
-  - Can use & instead of %

 Avoid iterating over empty bins for touchall?

 Key tagging (from MemC3):